tongyuantongyu/FileUploader-Java/README.md

 This project use Java to reimplement the protocol used by C++ version File Uploader.

-This Project is now under heavy development.
-Only Client side is implemented and working now.
+This Project is now considered working, but may still require further development.